OUR HISTORY

 Red Leaf Flowers

 Goods have been traded in Chester for over 2,000 years.
-Although the setting for the new market is modern in design and construction, Chester’s market charter was granted in 1159.
+Although the setting for the new market is modern in design and construction, we believe Chester’s market charter was granted in 1159.

 The site of the new market has seen every part of Chester’s history, from housing Roman barracks and stores, Saxon houses, Viking jewellery makers, Medieval streets, Church missions, schools, a foundry and most recently a bus station.
 See more about the archaeology of the site here.